Did you know, Sugandha Bai, the model thought to be the subject of many Raja Ravi Varma paintings is a fictional character?

 In addition to dolls of goddesses Lakshmi and Saraswati, the other popular ones are the dramatic scenes from Ramayana — Jatayu Vadh, Sita Swayamvar and Rama Sagar Darpan.

-#20 Early Oleographs of Ravi Varma paintings were imported from Germany
+#20 Early oleographs of Raja Ravi Varma paintings were imported from Germany

 In the early days of Ravi Varma press, majority of prints were imported from Germany as it was impossible to make quality prints in India.
 As technology improved and cost decreased, Ravi Varma press could afford to install a German machine during the last part of 19th century.
 Then onward, all prints were made locally.

-For example, Ravi Varma was commissioned to make paintings of family members of many Maharajas from Baroda, Mysore, Travancore etc. Ravi Varma also made many paintings that are based on real-life subjects.
+For example, Raja Ravi Varma was commissioned to make paintings of family members of many Maharajahs from Baroda, Mysore, and Travancore.
+Ravi Varma also made many paintings that are based on real-life subjects.

-#22 Ravi Varma paintings gave faces to Gods
+#22 Raja Ravi Varma paintings gave faces to Gods…

 It’s often believed that before Ravi Varma, our gods looked different.
 They had no humane feel to them.
 They were not relatable and were less worshipped.
 But when Ravi Varma painted them with a human touch, we could easily see and comprehend our favourite gods like friendly human beings.

-#23 Rama Varma did finishing touches to many Ravi Varma paintings
+#23 Rama Varma did finishing touches to many Raja Ravi Varma paintings…

 Now, It’s Your Turn

 Which of these facts were new to you?
 Do you know any other interesting facts that we missed?
+Are you seeing any of these paintings for the first time?
+Which of these paintings would you keep in your home?
+And why?
 Let the world know your thoughts via comments.